AyakuraYuki/go-grab-discord-attachments/README.md

 # go-grab-discord-attachments

-Attachments downloader, a script file, not a prog
+Attachments downloader, a script file, not a program